ndicandia98/academy-training/README.md

 ### how to run the sites 📝

-1. Ask for .env files for API / Course Builder / Course Flow projects and add add them to the appropiate repositories.
+1. Ask for .env files for API / Course Builder / Course Flow projects and add them to the appropiate repositories.

 2. Add Hosts